kgilmer/knapsack/README.markdown

 Knapsack is a custom launcher for the [Apache Felix OSGi Framework](http://felix.apache.org/site/index.html) with a filesystem-based management library, and a few default services that run out of the box.
 Knapsack was born out the desire to remove some of the complexities with more full-featured launchers, and is designed for smaller projects and experiments.
 The problem that knapsack addresses is; **get an OSGi framework up and running with a minimum of fiddling.**  Knapsack is both a little less and a little more than Felix's built-in launcher.
 It's less in that it does not use runlevels and all bundle install/start configuration is done via the filesystem.
 It is a little more because a few bundles are started by default.
 Knapsack's design is a result of the following opinions.

-*OSGi Shells are usually overkill for what a framework admin needs to do.*  Most of the time, we ask **"Is my bundle running?"** or **"is the HTTP service available?"**.
+*OSGi Shells are overkill for basic administrative tasks.*  Most of the time, we ask **"Is my bundle running?"** or **"is the HTTP service available?"**.
 OSGi shells are a way of answering that question, but are worlds into themselves and the source of unnecessary complexity.
 Based on ideas from the [OSGiFS prototype](http://kgilmersden.wordpress.com/2010/12/14/a-shell-less-osgi-shell/), Knapsack creates two filesystem pipes, one for reading and one for writing.
 To see service or bundle state, simply cat the contents of `/info`.
 To shutdown the framework, simply write `shutdown` to `/control`.
 Bouncing a bundle or restarting the framework work similarly.
 To install a bundle, just put it in `/bundle`.
 Want it started by default?
 Set the execution bit on the bundle file.
 Done.

 *The storage dir is a source of pain when debugging bundles.*  By default Knapsack will not keep bundles from pre-existing runtime sessions.
 Non-executable state (ConfigAdmin) is stored elsewhere (/configAdmin) so that it doesn't get clobbered every time the framework starts.
 As a result, there is always only one place that bundle code comes from, /bundle.

 *Setup of an OSGi-based application is too hard.*  Typically, running a program goes something like `$ myprogram <enter>` Knapsack strives for this level of simplicity via conventions and default behavior.
-On start, knapsack will create it's configuration if it does not already exist.
+On start, knapsack will create it's configuration if it does not already exist, and by relying on filesystem the configuration remains simple.

-*Some things are better have around from the get-go.*  OSGi, as a component system, is designed for extreme flexibility.
+*Some things are better have around from the get-go.*  OSGi, as a module system, is designed for extreme flexibility.
 Almost all services are optional.
 However life is a lot easier if you have a few services around.
 [LogService, LogReader](http://felix.apache.org/site/apache-felix-log.html), and [ConfigAdmin](http://felix.apache.org/site/apache-felix-config-admin.html) are immediately available.
 These services start with the framework, so from a bundle's perspective they will always exist.
-In this regard, Knapsack is similar to [Apache Karaf](http://karaf.apache.org/), in that it adds a set of bundles to provide a sort of application platform.
-The difference is Karaf has more of a server-oriented enterprise platform design, and as a result is more complex (and feature rich).
+In this regard, Knapsack is similar to [Apache Karaf](http://karaf.apache.org/), in that it adds a set of bundles to provide an application platform.
+The difference is Karaf has more of a enterprise-oriented platform design, and as a result has more features and is more complex.

 *Well-known filesystem operations are best for configuration storage and state modification.*  By overloading the concept of an executable file, bundles become executables or libraries.
 Output is grep-friendly and accessing OSGi runtime state info from scripts is straight-forward.